stream-labs/desktop/browser/notes/jotai-observable.md

-**Yes, you're absolutely correct.** In my previous example, I unsubscribed from the RxJS `BehaviorSubject` after receiving the first value, which means subsequent updates to the user data would not be reflected in the UI.
-If the user data can change on the server and you need the UI to update accordingly, the subscription should remain active to listen for all changes.

-To handle continuous updates from the `BehaviorSubject`, we need to:

-- **Keep the subscription active** so it receives all emitted values.
-- **Update the atom's state** whenever the `BehaviorSubject` emits a new value.
-- **Manage subscriptions properly** to avoid memory leaks by unsubscribing when the component unmounts.

 ### **Solution with Jotai**

 Jotai provides a utility function called `atomWithObservable` in the `jotai/utils` package, which is designed specifically for integrating observables like RxJS `BehaviorSubject` with atoms.
 This utility creates an atom that subscribes to an observable and updates its state whenever the observable emits a new value.